3 min read

 Tikin Xic fish cut

-Bathe all the meat with a mixture of lemon juice and salt and let it rest.
+Bathe all the meat with lemon juice and salt, and let it rest.
 In another container, prepare the achiote by mixing red recado, cumin, pepper, salt, and lemon juice.
-Then rub the fish meat with this achiote mixture, making sure that all get colored.
+Then rub the fish meat with this achiote mixture, ensuring all get colored.

 Place the prepared fish on a grill and distribute slices of tomato, onion, and chili on top.
 Place a second grill on top of everything and take it to the firewood.
-Be sure that the embers are on low heat because the fish burns quickly.
+Ensure the embers are on low heat because the fish burns quickly.

 Tikin Xic platting